timdeschryver/eslint-plugin-ngrx/docs/rules/no-typed-store.md

 ## Rule Details

-Typing the global `Store` is redundant, and selectors are type safe, so mentioning the state interface while injecting the store is unnecessary.
+Typing the global `Store` is redundant because selectors are type safe, so adding the generic state interface while injecting the store is unnecessary.
 Providing the wrong type can also result in unexpected type-related problems.

 To prevent a misconception that that are multiple stores (and even that multiple stores are injected into the same component), we only want to inject 1 global store into components, effects, and services.